nallenanderson/suma-product/processes/4d_process.md

 # Suma 4D Product Process
-**SUMA = Nubox + Colppy + Bind ERP**
+**Our product process for building world-class products for accountants and SMBs**

 ---

 ## Overview

 This playbook establishes our standardized Product methodology across SUMA's companies, designed specifically for building world-class ERP, payroll, and accounting solutions for SMBs.
-The 4D's framework — **Discovery, Definition, Development, and Delivery** — provides a structured approach that balances innovation with the reliability and compliance requirements critical to financial software.
+The 4D Framework — **Discovery, Definition, Development, and Delivery** — provides a structured approach that balances innovation with the reliability and compliance requirements critical to financial software.

 **Benefits of the 4D Process:**